Issue and Pull Request Guide

 Please stick to facts and avoid theories about what is happening or why.
 Software is generally deterministic so a given starting state and input will always result in a consistent ending state and/or output.
-If you are having trouble finding the cause of an issue or fixes aren't making a different the first step is to throw out theories and start researching code and doing tests as needed to prove or disprove theories.
+If you are having trouble finding the cause of an issue or fixes aren't making a difference, the first step is to question theories, research code, and run tests as needed to prove or disprove theories.

 1. Steps to Reproduce

 - keep this as short as possible, and as easy to do as possible by reproducing your own issue with current code from a Moqui Ecosystem repository; even if small changes are needed to a screen, service, etc this makes easier to reproduce than trying to incorporate custom code with all sorts of dependencies

 - the steps to reproduce that you include will often be different from how you originally found the issue because they should be written so that a moderator can easily follow them to reproduce the issue

 - which Moqui components are you using and which versions (release number or date of last git pull)?

 - which configuration changes are needed to reproduce the issue?